Intro to Dental Implants Dental Implants 101 Single Missing Tooth Are Dental Implants right for me?

 Fixed Partial Denture or Three Unit Bridge

 Sometimes referred to as a bridge, a fixed partial denture holds the replacement tooth between the other teeth.
 With a bridge, the tooth is secured to the abutments with an adhesive that holds the device in place.
-Before placing the bridge, Dr. Michael Marcus must grind down the abutment teeth to make room for the bridge that will go over them.

 While dentists still use bridges to replace missing teeth, they are no longer the preferred treatment option due to the complications that often accompany them.
 Bridges have been known to cause decay in patients’ healthy teeth in addition to expediting jaw bone deterioration.
 Because of these problems, most dentists now recommend implants over bridges.